aqlaboratory/openfold/README.md

 `alignment_dir` used in subsequent steps.
 Use `scripts/unpack_proteinnet.py` to extract `.core` files from ProteinNet text files.

+For both inference and training, the model's hyperparameters can be tuned from `openfold/config.py`.
+Of course, if you plan to perform inference using DeepMind's pretrained parameters, you will only be able to make changes that do not affect the shapes of model parameters.

 ### Inference

 To run inference on a sequence or multiple sequences using a set of DeepMind's